jump to navigation

 Fully articulated robot hand simulation for open source CAD November 17, 2009

-Posted by michaelshiloh in Uncategorized.
+Posted by JudyAimeCastro in Uncategorized.add a comment

 The fine folks at Shadow Robot Company have made available a 3D CAD model of their dextrous robotic hand for Blender, a completely free open source 3D CAD and animation program, available for all three operating systems.